<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>A practical guide to version controlling AI-generated slide decks: picking a source format, using Git, naming files, reviewing changes, and rolling back bad edits.</summary>
+<summary>How to version control AI-generated slide decks: pick a source format, use Git, name files clearly, review changes, and roll back bad AI edits.</summary>

 </entry>